eouai/fishing_bot/README.md

 clone or download this repo

-open an anaconda prompt and browse to the location of the cloned / downloaded repo
+These instructions are structured for operating in a Windows env.
+Open an Anaconda prompt (run as administrator) and browse to the location of the cloned / downloaded repo.

 create the virtual env by running the following command in the anaconda prompt: